aliciahlavac/credit-risk-classification/report-template.md

 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
-* Which one seems to perform best?
-How do you know it performs best?
-* Does performance depend on the problem we are trying to solve?
-(For example, is it more important to predict the `1`'s, or predict the `0`'s? )

-If you do not recommend any of the models, please justify your reasoning.
+* Using our analysis above, it seems that model 2 is the better model.
+In model 2, the recall for the high-risk loans was higher than in model 1, meaning that model 2 is better at correctly identifying high-risk loans.
+* Performance definitely depends on the problem we are trying to solve.
+We perhaps want to focus on predicting the high-risk loan class (the minority class), meaning we would want to minimize false negatives even if that means accepting more false positives.
+It's also important to note that in credit risk assessment, it's important to maximize recall (correctly identifying high-risk applicants), but at the same time maximize recall (and thus minimize the number of low-risk applicants classified as high risk applicants).